(TES) Teacher Evaluation System

 An accomplished teacher is a teacher who has demonstrated outstanding teaching.

 Ohio Senate Bill 230 transferred the responsibility of licensure from the state to the local school district through the Local Professional Development Committee.
 Cincinnati Public Schools' Individual Development Plan process is based on the standards in the Teacher Evaluation System.
-It helps educators reflect upon their practice and take responsibility for continued professional development through university course work, professional development activities, participating in professional school district initiatives, etc.
+It helps educators reflect upon their practice and take responsibility for continued professional development through university course work, professional development activities, participation in professional school district initiatives, etc.